Long-Stay Visa Options in Laos for Foreigners: Which Route Actually Fits You

 StageTimeframeApproximate Cost

-One-time confirmation letter (border entry)Issued by sponsor before border runCommonly around $100 USD — charged once only
+One-time confirmation letter for border entryIssued by sponsor before the border runAbout $100 USD, charged once only

 These are community-reported agent and sponsor package fees as of early 2026, not government-only fees.
-Government fees are considerably lower but are rarely paid directly by individual applicants — the agent package covers all government fees, courier costs, and processing.
-Incomplete files sit without formal rejection notice until the agent returns to address the outstanding items.
-There is no express processing option at the Vientiane immigration office.
+Government fees are lower but rarely paid directly by the applicant.
+The agent package covers all government fees, courier costs, and processing.
+Incomplete files sit without a formal rejection notice until the agent returns to fix the missing items.
+There is no express service at the Vientiane immigration office.

-Confirm current fees and package inclusions directly with your chosen sponsor before committing, as rates and government fee structures change periodically.
+Confirm current fees and package contents directly with your chosen sponsor before paying.
+Rates and government fee structures change.

 Practical Notes From the Ground

 Overstay penalties apply.
-Remaining beyond your authorised stay incurs a fine of approximately $10 USD per day, payable in cash at immigration checkpoints on exit.
-Prolonged overstays can result in deportation and re-entry restrictions.
-Contact your sponsor at least two weeks before expiry — not the day before.
+Remaining beyond your authorised stay incurs a fine of about $10 USD per day, payable in cash at immigration checkpoints on exit.
+Long overstays can lead to deportation and re-entry restrictions.
+Contact your sponsor at least two weeks before expiry, not the day before.

-The sponsored route differs from Thailand's financial thresholds.
-Unlike Thailand's retirement visa, which requires either 800,000 THB in a Thai bank account or a monthly income of 65,000 THB verified annually, practitioner sources report that the Lao sponsored arrangement has no published income or savings requirement imposed by the sponsoring company.
-For retirees who find Thailand's financial requirements burdensome, this is a material practical difference.
+Compared to Thailand's retirement visa.
+Thailand's retirement visa requires either 800,000 THB in a Thai bank account or a verified monthly income of 65,000 THB.
+Practitioner sources report that the Lao sponsored LA-B2 has no published income or savings requirement set by the sponsor.
+For retirees who find Thailand's financial requirements burdensome, this is a material difference.
+The trade-off is that your legal status rests on a Lao company filing for you year after year.

 Frequently Asked Questions